tidepool-org/data-model/device-data/types/wizard.md

 <!-- start editable commentary on type -->

-The Tidepool `wizard` event - <!-- Edit by Eden -->to be renamed `calculator` in the future - models user interactions with a bolus calculator (on some pumps called the bolus "wizard").
+The Tidepool `wizard` event - to be renamed `calculator` in the future - models user interactions with a bolus calculator (on some pumps called the bolus "wizard").
 The `wizard` event is intended to contain the values that were input into the wizard, as well as any recommendations that the calculator may have made.
 This event on its own does not record explicitly whether the recommendations made were followed; it is the responsibility of client software to determine this by comparison with the resulting `bolus` event.

 Some insulin pumps record *every* user interaction with the bolus calculator, regardless of whether a bolus resulted from the interaction or not.
 To avoid noise in the data from user interactions that do not have any direct clinical relevance, only user interactions with the bolus calculator that actually result in a [`bolus`](./bolus/README.md) event should be uploaded to the Tidepool platform. <!-- Suggestion by Eden: For those not familiar with Type 1, maybe provide an explanation of why this is useful? -->The resulting `bolus` should also be included *on* the `wizard` event: see [linking events](../linking-events.md) for details.